 The 2019 San Carlos Lease includes monthly base rent amounts escalating over the term of the lease.
-In addition, the lessor provided for a TIA of up to \$14.7 million, which was fully utilized and are recorded in lease obligations.
+In addition, the lessor provided for a tenant improvement allowance of up to \$14.7 million, which was fully utilized and is recorded in lease obligations.